onflow/fcl-dev-wallet/README.md

 ```sh
 flow emulator start
 ```
-###  Start the Dev-Wallet
+###  Start the Dev Wallet

-To use the dev-wallet simply start the service using Docker:
+You can run the dev wallet using its Docker image:

 ```bash
 docker run ghcr.io/onflow/fcl-dev-wallet:latest